Glossary

 Air -to- Water Heat Pump

-A heat pump that uses air as the medium for heat source and water as the medium for heat sink.
+A heat pump that uses outside air as the heat source and water as the medium for heat delivery to the building.

 Ambient temperature